 - jaundice

-There's currently no cure for acute pancreatitis.
-Treatment focuses on supporting the functions of the body until it passes.
+There's no cure for acute pancreatitis.
+Treatment focuses on helping you manage symptoms until it passes.

 - pain relief